bhargav23/EIP4-Assignment-Session-1/README.md

 # Definitions

 ## Convolution
-A convolution is a linear operation on neural network.
-The convolution neural network uses the convolution as dot product in the layers.
+It is a linear operation on neural network.
+The CNN uses the convolution as dot product in the layers.

 ## Filters/Kernels
-A Kernel is a multidimetional array, which consist of parameters that are used by the learning algorithms to extrct the features of an image.
+It is a multidimensional array, which consist of parameters, used by  learning algorithms to extract the features of an image.
 ## Epochs
 Training the model with entire training data once is called as epoch.